 Among the best in weight-loss apps is the lifestyle program Noom.
 When we looked closely at the plan, we found human coaching with one-on-one support for every user.
 There’s a virtual community that’s active and supportive, and clinical research shows just how effective the program can be.

-Plus, because you’re a Dietspotlight reader, we can give you access to a free trial of Noom for a limited time.
+Plus, because you’re a Dietspotlight reader, we can give you access to a free trial offer of Noom for a limited time.